grommunio/grommunio-next/README.md

 ## Support

 - Support is available through [grommunio GmbH](https://grommunio.com) and its partners.
-- grommunio Web community is available here: [grommunio Community](https://community.grommunio.com)
+- grommunio Next community is available here: [grommunio Community](https://community.grommunio.com)

 For direct contact to the maintainers (for example to supply information about a security-related responsible disclosure), you can contact grommunio directly at [dev@grommunio.com](mailto:dev@grommunio.com)

 ## Project assistance

-If you want to say thank you or/and support active development of grommunio Web:
+If you want to say thank you or/and support active development of grommunio Next:

 - Add a [GitHub Star](https://github.com/grommunio/grommunio-next) to the project.
-- Tweet about grommunio Web.
+- Tweet about grommunio Next.
 - Write interesting articles about the project on [Dev.to](https://dev.to/), [Medium](https://medium.com/), your personal blog or any medium you feel comfortable with.

 Together, we can make grommunio Next better!